The following words and terms, when used in this chapter, shall have the following meaning unless the context clearly indicates otherwise:

-I J ] .
-Only one [ marker contextualization text ] per monument or memorial will be approved by the board. [ Such contextualization text may be produced on one or more markers. ]
+I. Only one marker per monument or memorial will be approved by the board.

-B. Prior to erecting such a marker, the locality shall first submit an application to the department and obtain approval from the board of such [
+B. Prior to erecting such a marker, the locality shall first submit an application to the department and obtain approval from the board of such application.

 C. The application shall be in such form as prescribed by the director and shall include the following basic information:

 1. Name, address, email address, and phone number of the local government official who will serve as the primary point of contact;